jatinkumar027/Zarurat.in/README.md

 # File Organisation

 ## includes
-includes folder contain the connection file as common.php and other files such as header and footer which are common to all other associated files.
+includes folder contain the connection file as common.php and other files such as header and footer which are common to all other associated files

 ## public